TheFighters/Smith-Waterman/README.md

 You can help by reporting bugs, suggesting features, reviewing feature specifications or just by sharing your opinion.
 Use [GitHub Issues](https://github.com/TheFighters/Smith-Waterman/issues) for all of that.

+## To do
+* Display the result in a more user-friendly way.
+* Make speedup tests to show how OpenMP accelerated the code.
+* Add documentation about the diagonal approach used to implement the parallel algorithm.

 ## Contributing
 1. Fork the project.
 2. Create a branch for your new feature.